PrincetonUniversity/multi_gpu_training/02_multi_gpu/README.md

 - the execution time is too long with a single GPU
 - the model is too large to fit on a single GPU

+One should always try to use only a single GPU.
+This maximizes efficiency.
+However, in cases where the training is taking too long or the model is very large then one must resort to distributed or multi-GPU training.
+The more GPUs you request for a Slurm job, the longer the queue time will be.

 ## Read about DistributedDataParallel

 [Getting Started with Distributed Data Parallel](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html)